Maureen O'Toole: Life

 O'Toole started playing water polo during the swimming off-season at age thirteen.
 At Wilson High School in Long Beach, California she joined boys' water polo because there was no girls' team.
 She played at Long Beach City College on the men's team for national team coach Monte Nitzkowski.
 She attended the University of Hawaiʻi on a swimming scholarship, since there were no water polo scholarships for women at that time.

 At age 17, O'Toole was invited to join the U.S. Women's National Water Polo Team.
 "Mo" (as her teammates called her) was a constant figure on the team from 1978 to 1994, except in 1991 when she gave birth to her daughter Kelly.

 She participated in the 1979 FINA World Cup, winning a gold medal.

-When women's water polo was added to the 2000 Summer Olympics, Maureen re-joined the US team out of retirement in 1997 and helped qualify the US women's team as one of the six teams eligible to participate in Sydney.
-At age 39, she was the oldest and the only water polo player over 30 and at the Olympic Games, helping the US women win an Olympic silver medal.
+When women's water polo was added to the 2000 Summer Olympics, Maureen was recruited by former U.S. Women's National Team Coach and 1964 Olympic swimmer Sandy Nitta.
+O'Toole re-joined the US team out of retirement in 1997 and helped qualify the US women's team as one of the six teams eligible to participate in Sydney.
+At age 39, she was the oldest women water polo player at the Olympic Games, helping the US women win an Olympic silver medal.

 She has coached water polo at Rio Hondo College in Whittier, California and at UC Berkeley from 1995 to 1997, and has a master's degree in education.
-In April 2006, Maureen O’Toole, was selected as a 2006 United States Olympic Committee Coach of the Year top five finalist, the first female water polo coach to receive this honor.
+In April 2006, Maureen O'Toole, was selected as a 2006 United States Olympic Committee Coach of the Year top five finalist, the first female water polo coach to receive this honor.

 Now retired from competitive water polo, Maureen is the founder of The Pursuit of Excellence Sports Academy, a non-profit foundation that teaches self-esteem and leadership training in a sports environment for girls 8–18 years of age.
 She also does motivational speaking to various companies about teamwork.
 In April 2005, Maureen O'Toole married Jim Purcell, once a national and international championship water polo player and now coach of the Monte Vista High School women's water polo team.
-Her nephew, Tommy O'Toole, is a top high school baseball prospect, getting offers from colleges as a sophomore.